 - Fever and/or chills

-Today’s typical western diet often consists of highly processed foods, sugar, and unhealthy fats.
-This type of diet contributes to the development of diverticula, and an infection.
+What causes diverticulitis?
+Today’s typical Western diet often consists of highly processed foods, sugar and unhealthy fats.
+This type of diet contributes to the development of diverticula, an infection that can have symptoms in the rectum.

 - Lack of regular aerobic exercise